PHTN1300:Principles of Light Sources and Lasers

 As with all labs, attendance is mandatory (See T&LP for details as covered in the first class).
-Failure to attend this lab will result in being placed on course condition which will result, on the next absence, in automatic expulsion from the course.
+Failure to attend this lab will result in a mark penalty on the lab portion of the course and, with further absences, being placed on course condition and eventually automatic expulsion from the course.

 Lab 1: Determining Planck's Constant